JMiller7334/Game-Site/README.md

 the underlying content is removed from the page through javascript.

 I reserve all rights to the content of this site; all content was created by me.
-Copyright Jacob Miller.
+Copyright Jacob Miller 2023.
 All rights reserved.